reiver/article-20250227/README.md

 This AI-generated video is likely a reaction to ....

-And, is likely meant to
+And, is likely meant to ...

-The content of the AI Generated video of President Trump and Elon Musk
+The content of the AI Generated video of President Trump and Elon Musk ...

 ## Bannon

-This ("LONG LIVE THE REAL KING") act of political speech
+This ("LONG LIVE THE REAL KING") video expression of political speech is reminisent of ... of Stephen Kevin Bannon.

-This video is reminisent of ...
+...

 ## Stuck Between A Rock And A Hard Place